How Do I Talk About My Holiday in Messages to the Child I Sponsor?

 The answer is yes – absolutely!
 Like all children, your sponsored child will be curious to learn something new about the country or place you visited.

-1) Talk about visiting friends and family
+1) Talk about visiting friends and family In Indonesia, children join their parents in visiting relatives during national holidays and festivals.

 In many of the countries we work in, visiting family or relatives during holidays is common and something your sponsored child will relate to.

-In Indonesia, hildren join their parents in visiting relatives during national holidays and festivals.
+In Indonesia, children join their parents in visiting relatives during national holidays and festivals.
 During this time the capital, Jakarta, is empty for a few days as people go to their hometowns to get together and share a meal with their family.

 2) Buy a postcard

-Sending a postcard of a landscape or building from your trip is a great way to share about a different part of the world with your sponsored child.
+Sending a postcard of a landscape or town from your trip is a great way to share about a different part of the world with your sponsored child.
 The children in our programme love receiving pictures and want to know more about their sponsor’s life.
 When you send in your postcard, don’t forget to write your child’s reference number on the back along with your Compassion reference.

 3) Share about a new food you tried